unparalleled experience in all aspects of anti-fibrotic drug R&D.

 Blade’s team has unparalleled experience in all aspects of anti-fibrotic drug R&D including target identification and the discovery and development of small molecule inhibitors, application of preclinical in vivo models of fibrosis, and biomarker discovery/characterization.

-- Treatment of pulmonary fibrosis by applying small molecule inhibitors in preclinical in vivo prophylactic and therapeutic models
+- Treatment of pulmonary fibrosis and liver fibrosis by applying BLD-2660 in preclinical in vivo prophylactic and therapeutic models

 - Elevated expression of calpain in fibrotic disease has been shown to be commensurate with disease status